-If you find that your laptop just doesn’t have enough juice to sustain heavier graphics processing on newer gaming titles and for your professional work, then you may rightly ask “can I upgrade my laptop graphics card?”
+If you find that your laptop doesn’t have enough juice to sustain heavier graphics processing on newer gaming titles and for your professional work, you may rightly ask, “can I upgrade my laptop graphics card?”

-Unfortunately, the answer to the question is a no. You cannot upgrade the graphics card inside your laptop.
-The simple reason for this being that the GPU is soldered onto the board and therefore cannot be removed.
+Unfortunately, the answer to the question is no. You cannot upgrade the graphics card inside your laptop.
+The simple reason is that the GPU is soldered onto the board and, therefore, cannot be removed.

-There are several reasons as to why the GPU is soldered onto the motherboard instead of being available as a standalone device.
-Part of it has to do with portability, the other with manufacturing strategy.
+There are several reasons why the GPU is soldered onto the motherboard instead of being available as a standalone device.
+Part of it concerns portability, the other with manufacturing strategy.

 However, fortunately, there are gadgets and devices out there that can allow you to add a desktop GPU as an external graphics card to your laptop.

-In the following text I will talk in detail about whether can you upgrade your laptop graphics card or not.
+I will discuss whether you can upgrade your laptop graphics card in the following text.

 Can I Upgrade My Laptop Graphics Card?

-Again, the simple answer to this age old question is a no.
+Again, the simple answer to this age-old question is no.

 Just as you cannot upgrade a CPU on a laptop, you cannot upgrade a graphics card on a laptop.

-The simple reason being that the graphics card on a laptop is soldered.
+The simple reason is that the graphics card on a laptop is soldered.
 It cannot be removed and thus cannot be replaced.

-You can try unsoldering the GPU as a DIY project on the side if that interests you but know that doing so not only voids any form of warranty for your laptop but also has a very high chance of permanently damaging your current GPU, motherboard or both.
+If that interests you, you can try unsoldering the GPU as a DIY project.
+However, doing so not only voids any form of warranty for your laptop but also has a high chance of permanently damaging your current GPU, motherboard, or both.

-Both desktops and laptops use the PCIe interface in order to connect High Speed Input Out (HSIO) devices such as graphics card.
+Both desktops and laptops use the PCIe interface to connect High-Speed Input Out (HSIO) devices such as graphics cards.

-This begs the question, if the desktop graphics cards can be replaced, then why can’t you do the same on a laptop.
+This begs the question, if the desktop graphics cards can be replaced, why can’t you do the same on a laptop?

-Basically there was a time when NVIDIA made a push for the MXM interface to be followed which allowed for upgrading the GPUs.
+There was a time when NVIDIA pushed for the MXM interface to be followed, which allowed for upgrading the GPUs.

-This is because despite NVIDIA’s push, whether an upgradeable GPU socket is provided in the laptop or not is manufacturer’s decision.
+This is because, despite NVIDIA’s push, whether an upgradeable GPU socket is provided in the laptop is the manufacturer’s decision.

 Again, the removable aspect of the MXM standard has failed to pick up steam.
-After all, if users can upgrade their GPUs, then the GPU manufacturer’s i.e NVIDIA and AMD will benefit the most while laptop manufacturers will see no financial gains.
+After all, if users can upgrade their GPUs, then the GPU manufacturer, i.e., NVIDIA and AMD, will benefit the most, while laptop manufacturers will see no financial gains.

 How to Add an External Graphics Card

-As far as the internal graphics card go, the answer to the question “can I upgrade my laptop graphics card” is a no. However, you CAN add a newer and a more powerful graphics card externally.
+Regarding the internal graphics card, the answer to the question “can I upgrade my laptop graphics card” is no. However, you CAN add a newer and more powerful graphics card externally.

 There are three ways to add an external graphics card to your laptop